hackerceo/milsim-prop-alpha/README.md

 ## Licence
 Designed by Nick Benik for STEALTH_CORP.
 STEALTH_CORP owns all protected IP.
-Everything that is not otherwise stated as being protected IP (e.g. firmware, PCB design, documentation) is released under permissive copyleft licenses.
+Everything that is not otherwise stated as being protected IP is released under permissive copyleft licenses.

 | Sector        | License      | Verison |
 | ------------- | ------------ | -------:|